aknorw/boilerplate/README.md

 **Reading Data** | subscribe to Redux State | From props **Changing Data** | dispatch Redux actions | invoke callbacks from props

 Container and Presentational components are separated into separate, top-level folders in the `src` folder; with each component getting its own folder.
+Container components could also be located in `src/pages/` folder if they are router entrypoints (see [Routing](#routing) for more information).

 These component folders could even potentially contain sub-component folders organized the same way if those sub-components:
 * are directly related to or composed by the main component